werk85/pathmirror/README.md

 console.log(mirrored.foo.bar.baz); // prefix/FOO_BAR_BAZ/suffix
 ```

-For more advanced scenarios each string option can be a function which is called with the resulting path.
+For more advanced scenarios each string option can be a function which is called with the final path as string array.

 ```js
 import pathMirror from 'pathmirror';